forseti-security/terraform-google-forseti/examples/migrate_forseti/tutorial.md

 ### Review Terraform Changes
 Observe the expected Terraform changes.
-As stated in the introduction, if you have any questions about this process, please contact us bye-mail at discuss@forsetisecurity.org or on [Slack](https://forsetisecurity.slack.com/join/shared_invite/enQtNDIyMzg4Nzg1NjcxLTM1NTUzZmM2ODVmNzE5MWEwYzAwNjUxMjVkZjhmYWZiOGZjMjY3ZjllNDlkYjk1OGU4MTVhZGM4NzgyZjZhNTE).
+As stated in the introduction, if you have any questions about this process, please contact us by [email](mailto:discuss@forsetisecurity.org) or on [Slack](https://forsetisecurity.slack.com/join/shared_invite/enQtNDIyMzg4Nzg1NjcxLTM1NTUzZmM2ODVmNzE5MWEwYzAwNjUxMjVkZjhmYWZiOGZjMjY3ZjllNDlkYjk1OGU4MTVhZGM4NzgyZjZhNTE).

 Because there is not an exact mapping between the deprecated Python